marangiop/ptox-repo-standards/contributing-template.md

 # Getting Involved

-Thanks for your interest in the project, we'd love to have you involved!
+Thanks for your interest in the repository, we'd love to have you involved!
 Check out the sections below to find out more about what to do next...

 ## Opening an Issue